Syjhert/ArPiJi-Game/README.md

 To do:
 - Developing the GUI of the turn-based battle system.
-- Developing the non-battle gameplay and stage-making with a hit of puzzles.
+- Developing the non-battle gameplay and stage-making with a hint of puzzles.

 Bugs: